erco77/1a2-pic/README-project-management-notes.txt

 	  These are small and fall out easily, so I do them first.

 	  I put at least two in the board, and hold them as I flip the board over onto a soft cloth or folded papertowel that is just under those components so that it presses them against the board.
 I then solder the leads on the solder side.

 	  If in doubt about the component laying flat, I touch solder on a corner pin first, let it harden to hold the socket in place, then flip the board over to view the board sideways to see if the socket is resting flat.
 If it's not, I can touch the iron to that one pin to loosen it, while pressing on the socket to flatten it, making sure not to put a finger on the pin (it'll be hot!).
 The reason for doing one pin is it's really hard to reseat a crooked component if all the pins have already been soldered; it's hard to heat ALL the pins at once so you can reseat before the solder hardens.. trust me.

 	> Do all the larger chip sockets similarly.

 	  Some sockets are nice in that they have pins you can bend to hold the sockets flat and in place when you flip the board for soldering.
-If that's not an option, solder a few at a time, using a cloth or folded napkin underneath to hold them flat against the board.
+If that's not an option, solder a few at a time, using a cloth or folded napkin underneath to keep pressure on the sockets to press them flat against the board while you solder the pins.

 	> Do all the small through hole discrete components (resisitors, capacitors..).